psrpinto/rev2-master-keyboard/README.md

 ## NRPN
 The Rev2 must be set to send and receive NRPN instead of CC, i.e. both the `MIDI Param Send` and `MIDI Param Rcv` settings must be set to NRPN.
 See [here](rev2-limitations.md#lfo-and-other-parameters-not-sent-in-cc-mode) for why this is the case.

-This means, the Synth (`OUT C`) will output NRPN, and will only accept NRPN as input (`MIDI IN C`).
+This means, the Synth (`OUT A`) will output NRPN, and will only accept NRPN as input (`MIDI IN A`).
 This can be limiting when using the Rev2 with other gear, since most do not support NRPN.
 For example, you won't be able to automate the filter cutoff frequency with an external sequencer that does not support NRPN, which is the case with many sequencers.

 However, there are [plans](https://community.blokas.io/t/convert-cc-to-nrpn/2359/2) to add NRPN-to-CC conversion to the Midihub, which would likely allow this limitation to be addressed.

 # Control Plane
-You can control various parameters of the Midihub's patch through MIDI CC messages sent to `MIDI IN A`.
-By default, **only messages sent on channel 16 are considered**, messages on any other channel are dropped.
-However, the channel can easily be changed through Midihub's editor.
+You can control various parameters of the Midihub's patch through MIDI CC messages sent to `MIDI IN A`, on channel 16.

 ## Zone A MIDI Channel (CC1)
 Set the MIDI Channel of messages produced by Zone A. Note this does **not** control the channel of the Synth's Layer A, that's still configurable through the Rev2's settings.
-Note that if you do change the channel the Rev2 operates on, will also need to adjust it accordingly in the Midihub's patch.
+If you do change the channel the Rev2 operates on, will also need to [adjust it accordingly in the Midihub's patch](how.md#set-the-midi-channel).

 Values of an initialized patch are indicated as **default**.